Elishamadeit/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move all files beginning with uppercase
+Delete all files in directory